 Bush Blooming Seasons for Southern Hemisphere

-As of May 11th, when this guide was last updated, the current in season bush type for the Southern Hemisphere are the Holly Bushes.
-These are only available for sale in a single variant.
+As of January 1st when this guide was last updated, the current in season bush type for the Southern Hemisphere are the Hydrangea Bushes.
+These are available for sale in both blue and pink color variants.

-After that, beginning on June 16th, the Camellia Bushes will begin blooming in pink and red variants, replacing the outgoing Holly Bush.
+After that, the Hibiscus Bushes will begin blooming on January 21st in yellow and red colors, replacing the outgoing Hydrangea Bushes.

 For the complete season blooming date ranges for all bush types in the Southern Hemisphere, check out the table below charting when each bush will be in bloom on your island: